M113 armoured personnel carriers in Australian service: Purchase and deliveries

 The trials demonstrated that the M113 was much better suited to the Army's requirements than the FV432, and accordingly the M113 was selected.
 Several improvements to the type were recommended before final acceptance.
 These modifications included the installation of a ventilation system and, in coordination with engineers from the vehicle's manufacturer FMC, a ventilation system unique to Australian vehicles was developed.
 Orders were placed during the 1963–1964 financial year.
 At this time, it was planned to retain the M113 in service until 1995.

 The M113A1 variant was ordered for the Army, the first deliveries being scheduled for 1964.
 This vehicle had a crew of two and could carry up to eleven passengers.
 Its armour provided protection against small arms and shrapnel.
 While the original US Army M113s were powered by a petrol engine, the Australian Army selected the M113A1 variant that used the General Motors 6V-53 Detroit Diesel engine.
-This was because the variant had greater range and the diesel fuel it used was less likely to combust if the APC was damaged in combat.
+This is a V-6 displacing 5.2 liters (318 cubic inches), developing up to 300 bhp @2,800 rpm and 666 lbft of torque @1,400 rpm.
+This was chosen because the variant had greater range and the diesel fuel it used was less likely to combust if the APC was damaged in combat.
 As the same engine was used to power buses in Australia, spare parts were also readily available.
 The Australian M113A1s were initially armed with a single pintle-mounted 0.5 inch calibre M2 Browning heavy machine gun.